banerjeepragyan/ISRO-Moon-Mapping/README.md

-# ISRO- CHANDRAYAAN MOON MAPPING
+# ISRO- Chandrayan Moon Mapping

 Amongst the eight payloads that the Chandrayaan-2 Orbiter carries, it carries some imaging payloads too.
 We use them and the abilities of machine learning and artificial intelligence to create a high-resolution map of the moon.